mridul037/mridul037/README.md

 **Quote of the hour:**

-A year spent in artificial intelligence is enough to make one believe in God.
+It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.

 ~ Alan Perlis
 <pre>